 Family bathroom with bath with shower over, basin and WC.

-External storage is available for outdoor gear.
+External storage is available for outdoor kit.

 A travel cot and highchair are available on request.

-Two dogs are welcome.
 Dogs should be clean and dry before access into the wider property.
 An outdoor tap is available.
 Dogs should be kept off the furniture and are not permitted in the bedrooms.

 The beds are made up with Egyptian cotton bed linen, feather duck down duvets and pillows.
 A hairdryer is supplied in each bedroom.
 Towels and guest toiletries are provided.